afni/afni/doc/afni_sphinx/programs/3dREMLfit_sphx.rst

                     use THOSE parameters to compute the final output.
                    * If mr < 0, -mr is the ball radius in voxels, instead of millimeters.
                      [No median filtering is done unless -Mfilt is used.]
+                   * This option is not recommended; it is just here for experimentation.

      -CORcut cc = The exact ARMA(1,1) correlation matrix (for a != 0)
                     has no non-zero entries.
 The calculations in this